teragrid/dgrid/docs/app-development.rst

 state transitions associated with the transaction, as the transaction may not ultimately be committed until some much later time, when the result of its execution will be different.
-For instance, an Ethereum ABCI app would check signatures and amounts in CheckTx, but would not actually execute any contract code until the DeliverTx, so as to avoid executing state transitions that have not been finalized.
+For instance, an Ethereum asura app would check signatures and amounts in CheckTx, but would not actually execute any contract code until the DeliverTx, so as to avoid executing state transitions that have not been finalized.

-To formalize the distinction further, two explicit ABCI connections are made between Tendermint Core and the application: the mempool connection and the consensus connection.
+To formalize the distinction further, two explicit asura connections are made between teragrid Core and the application: the mempool connection and the consensus connection.
 We also make a third connection, the query connection, to query the local state of the app.